openstack-archive/collectd-openstack-plugins/kolla/installation.rst

 The status of the collectd container should be "Up".

-Configure collectd-ceilometer-plugin
+Configure collectd-openstack-plugins
 ------------------------------------

-Edit the ``/kolla/etc/collectd-ceilometer-plugin.conf`` file and replace the variables with appropriate values.
+Edit the ``/kolla/etc/collectd-openstack-plugins.conf`` file and replace the variables with appropriate values.
 The passwords and endpoints will be provided by the operator.
 If these entries are not provided, run the post-deploy script as mentioned in the Kolla guide to generate the passwords